srini0613/Path-Planning-With-RRT-/README.md

 </p>
-To smooth the Path form RRT* Algorithm , we have used Bezier Curve equation. fucntion mybez.m, RRT* way points are feed and output is way points of smooth curve.
+To smooth the Path form RRT* Algorithm , we have used Bezier Curve equation.
+Fucntion mybez.m, RRT* way points are feed and output is way points of smooth curve.

 <p align="center">
   <img src="Smooth Path.png" width="400"/>